 What this looks like on a farm: you breed your prize grey female to a grey male, the ultrasound at day 30 shows no pregnancy, and you assume the mating just didn't take.
 It's tempting to chalk it up to bad luck or a quiet male.
 In a quarter of grey × grey pairings, what actually happened is the embryo formed, started to develop, and resorbed around day 10-14 - too early for anyone to notice.

 The economic hit isn't dramatic in any one season.
 The hidden cost is the lost year.
 A single missed breeding cycle means you don't get a cria next spring, and your female sits empty until you re-breed her.
+To prevent this, always cross a classic grey with a solid, non-grey base colour (like black or brown) and DNA test any white animals before breeding them to a grey.

 Phenotypic variation - they all carry the same gene